FaizanArif15/Baheshti-Zewar-Q-A-RAG/README.md

 A Gradio app using RAG and LLaMA-3 (via Groq) to answer questions from Bahishti Zewar.

-## How to Use
-Enter your question and get an answer based only on the book context.

 ## Powered by
 - LangChain